RedisGraph/RedisGraph/docs/design.md

 - Populate result-set with matching entities attributes

 ### Query parser
-Given a valid query the parser will generate an AST containing five primary nodes one for each clause:
+Given a valid query the parser will generate an AST containing six primary nodes one for each clause:

 1. MATCH
 2. CREATE
+3. DELETE
 3. WHERE
 4. RETURN
 5. ORDER